austin-206/lyra-echo/docs/index.md

 - environment cues for context
 - privacy-aware sensor processing

-The two systems communicate through MQTT, REST, and structured event channels, with strict access-control rules defined in policy.
+The two systems communicate through MQTT, REST, and structured event channels with strict access-control rules.

 ---

 # Governance-Centered Design

-Lyra Echo is built with governance at the foundation rather than tacked on afterward.
-The system incorporates:

-- an AI Constitution defining non-negotiable behavioral boundaries
-- policies for memory ethics, sensor use, data retention, and autonomy
+Lyra/Echo is built with governance at the foundation.
+The system incorporates an AI Constitution defining non-negotiable behavioral boundaries and policies for memory ethics, sensor use, data retention, and autonomy.
-- model-provenance and training-data requirements
-- energy-impact constraints
-- a full incident response framework for model misbehavior
-- drift, bias, and hallucination audits
+Policy topics cover model-provenance and training-data requirements, energy-impact constraints, a full incident response framework for model misbehavior, and audits for drift, bias, and hallucination.

 ---